PaulMaly/perlite/README.md

 > hy**per**activ 🌋 + **lit**-html ☄️ + **e**xtensions 🌊 = **perlite** 💎.

 **Perlite** is a **simple** and **declarative** way to create rich client-side widgets designed with server-side apps in mind.
 Completely based on native/vanilla Javascript standards and doesn't require additional build steps or compilation.
+Plays well with server-side rendered apps and [micro-frontends](https://micro-frontends.org/).
+For more details read the [description](https://github.com/PaulMaly/perlite#-description--features).

 ## 🚩 Table of contents